-30. The Prosecutor intends to transfer five of the current sixteen detainees to national jurisdictions for trial (paras.
+33. The seventeen detainees awaiting the commencement of their trials comprise fourteen accused who had been indicted before 2005 and three persons who have been indicted in 2005.
+From the group of fourteen detainees, the Prosecutor intends to request the transfer of five persons to national jurisdictions for trial (paras.
 13-15).
-Trials of the remaining eleven detainees will require 682 trial days, using the average of sixty-two trial days per accused.
+Trials of the remaining nine persons from this group will require 558 trial days, based on the average of sixty-two trial days per accused.
+The three newly indicted detainees are addressed below (para.
+38).

-V. Workload Relating to Persons at Large
+V. Workload Relating to Persons at Large and the Eight New Indictments